St. Mary Basilica, Natchez

-St. Mary Basilica, formerly St. Mary's Cathedral, located in Natchez, Mississippi, United States, is a parish church in the Diocese of Jackson and Minor basilica of the Catholic Church.
-In 1979 it was listed under its former name as a contributing property in the Natchez On-Top-of-the-Hill Historic District on the National Register of Historic Places.
-The Basilica was dedicated to Mary, under the title Our Lady of Sorrows on December 25, 1843.
+St. Mary Basilica, formerly St. Mary's Cathedral, is a Catholic church in Natchez, Mississippi, and a parish church in the Diocese of Jackson.
+It was dedicated to the Virgin Mary under the title Our Lady of Sorrows on December 25, 1843.

+In 1979, it was listed under its former name as a contributing property in the Natchez On-Top-of-the-Hill Historic District on the National Register of Historic Places.
+It was named a minor basilica in 1998.

 History

 The Diocese of Natchez (now the Diocese of Jackson) was erected in 1837, and in 1842 construction began on a new cathedral.

 It was dedicated on December 25, 1843, but the diocese had to wait until 1882 for the building to be completed, forty years after construction commenced.
 The building was consecrated on September 19, 1886, and remained the cathedral of the diocese until 1977.
 It was designated a minor basilica on September 8, 1998, and dedicated as such on September 25, 1999.

 In 2007 the body of Bishop John J. Chanche, S.S. the first Catholic bishop of Mississippi, was exhumed from a Baltimore, Maryland catholic cemetery and returned to Natchez to be reinterred in St. Mary Basilica's church yard.